course-go/sql-processor/README.md

 where **directory directive** represents a pair of directory path and SQL dialect separated using colon.
-If there are no directives provided, the application will exit with an error.
+If there are no directives provided or some of the directives are invalid, the application will exit with an error.

 The example usage is as follows: